WaterlinePL/Hydrus-Modflow-Synergy-Engine/README.md

 More detailed README files are located on the deployments' branches.

-### Important
-Sample projects are located in the `sample` folder. **TESTS SHOULD NOT BE RUN ON PROJECTS FROM THE `sample` FOLDER**.
-Instead, they should be copied to a new `tests` folder using scripts.

-* Linux script: scripts/copy_projects.sh (suggested)
-* Windows 10 script: scripts/copy_projects.ps (requires enabled Powershell scripts)

-For further information refer to the comments in the scripts.

 ### Environment Configuration For Developers
 Application was tested on two Python versions: 3.8 and 3.9.